About Kununurra in the Kimberley in Western Australia

 Argyle Diamonds

-world and in conjunction with a local Kununurra tour operator
+mine in the world and in conjunction with a local Kununurra

-offer ground tours of the mine on a fly in basis only.
-Argyle
+tour operator offer ground tours of the mine on a fly in basis

-Diamonds play a major role in the Kununurra community with support
+only.
+Argyle Diamonds play a major role in the Kununurra community

-and sponsorship of various East Kimberley events.
-Argyle Diamonds
+with support and sponsorship of various East Kimberley events.

-Alongside the East Kimberley's wealth of natural wonders is one
+Argyle Diamonds Alongside the East Kimberley's wealth of natural

-of the state's most unique tourist attractions- Rio Tinto's Argyle
+wonders is one of the state's most unique tourist attractions-

-diamond mine.
-In support of the local tourism industry, the Argyle
+Rio Tinto's Argyle diamond mine.
+In support of the local tourism

-diamond mine is open to visitors on guided tours departing from
+industry, the Argyle diamond mine is open to visitors on guided

 Creek Roadhouse to the Bungle Bungle Ranges 4x4 road